 A number of new accounting standards and amendments applicable for annual accounting periods beginning on or after January 1, 2019 were issued by the IASB.
+Given the CDC's yearend of July 31, the initial date of application for the new standards will be August 1, 2019.
 As at the date of the financial statements, the following applicable standard has been assessed as having a possible impact in the CDC's financial statements:

 IFRS 16 - Leases provides a single lessee accounting model, requiring assets and liabilities to be recognized for all leases, unless the lease term is 12 months or less or the underlying asset has a low value.
-The new standard is effective for annual periods beginning on or after January 1, 2019 - the initial date of application for the CDC will be August 1, 2019.
 The CDC has completed its assessment of IFRS 16.
-The new IFRS will require the recognition of a lease asset and a lease liability on the Statement of Financial Position for the CDC's office space lease currently classified as an operating lease (see Note 14 - Commitments).
-Based on preliminary estimates, the lease asset and lease liability on transition will both be valued at approximately \$3.5M.
+The new IFRS will require the recognition of a lease asset and a lease liability on the Statement of Financial Position for the CDC's office space lease currently classified as an operating lease (see Note 14 -

+Commitments).
+Based on preliminary estimates, the lease asset and lease liability on transition will both be valued at approximately \$2.6M.
 Additional disclosures will also be required in the notes to the financial statements.